 I love a great breakfast.
 In fact one of the most difficult things I used to face each time I visited Santa Fe was that IF I was going to branch out and try a new breakfast place, I would have to give up one of my old favorites.

-Trying something new meant I wouldn’t get to taste the incredibly delicious red chile sauce or the queso eggs benedict at the Guadalupe Cafe on Old Santa Fe Trail (now Jalepenos), or the bakery basket and the huevos yucatecos at the Tecolote Cafe or the griddled polenta with chorizo and red sauce at Pasqual’s.
+Trying something new meant I wouldn't get to taste the incredibly delicious red chile sauce or the bakery basket and the huevos yucatecos at the Tecolote Cafe or the griddled polenta with chorizo and red sauce at Pasqual's.
 But sometimes you have to make a great sacrifice in order to feed your soul.
 Or at least your panza.